KgobeM/Bright_Motors/README.md

 Microsoft Excel – Data cleaning and exploration

-Canva – Visualization and presentation of key insights
+PowerBI – Visualization and presentation of key insights